jessevoostrum/jessevoostrum.github.io/blog/bayesian-reasoning.md

 _interpretation 2 (Bayesian)_
 degrees of belief in propositions given the background information
-‘the probability that Mr. S. was the murderer of Mrs. S., given the evidence’
+‘the probability that Mr. S. was the murderer of Mrs. S., given the evidence.’
-$A$ = Mr. S. was the murderer of Mrs. S. (proposition)
-$I$ = the evidence (background information)

 ## Probability theory as extension of logic